connorrose/Dilettantes-Guide-to-Linting/Intro-Guides/ESLint-Prettier.md

 If you do need to use a standard function declaration for some reason, the warnings squiggly will underline _**the entire function definition**_, which can get very distracting, very quickly.
 Only enable this rule if you're willing to stick _very strictly_ to function expressions.

+### Nested Config Files
+Sometimes you'll clone a project that already contains ESLint configuration file(s) and packages.
+If you have multiple configuration files in a nested directory structure, ESLint will automatically try to combine _all_ those files until it hits your home directory.
+To prevent this behavior, add `"root": true` to the outermost **`.eslintrc*`** file you want included in the chain.
+Also, be aware that ESLint applies a hierachy of filetypes when determing how to apply multiple config files within the same folder:

+1. `.eslintrc.js`
+1. `.eslintrc.yaml`
+1. `.eslintrc.yml`
+1. `.eslintrc.json`
+1. `.eslintrc`
+1. `package.json`

+See [the docs](https://eslint.org/docs/2.0.0/user-guide/configuring#configuration-cascading-and-hierarchy) for more info.

-### React!
+### REACT!
-Guess what - _you've already set up coverage for React._ The `eslint-config-airbnb` package we installed brought along [eslint-plugin-react](https://github.com/yannickcr/eslint-plugin-react) as a dependency, and the AirBnB ruleset we extended includes configuration for React!
+Guess what - _you've already set up coverage for React._ The `eslint-config-airbnb` package we installed brought along [eslint-plugin-react](https://github.com/yannickcr/eslint-plugin-react) as a dependency, and the AirBnB ruleset we extended includes configuration for React (exluding _Hooks_)!
 Still, for maximum utility, we should tweak a few settings:

 #### Within `.eslintrc.json`
 1. Add `"prettier/react"` as the _last_ item in the `"extends"` array.